-Teal are dabbling ducks that are found primarily in shallow freshwater areas, which may include marshes, ponds, rivers, swamps, flooded agricultural fields and similar riparian areas with suitable vegetation and shelter.
+Teal are dabbling ducks that are found primarily in shallow freshwater areas.
+Their preferred habitats include marshes, ponds, rivers, swamps, flooded agricultural fields, and similar riparian areas with suitable vegetation and shelter.
 Some variety of teal are found on every continent except Antarctica.

-These are smaller ducks and are characterized by short necks and short tails.
-They are dimorphic birds, and males have brightly marked, distinctive plumage that often includes unusual color swathes or patches on the head, wings or face.
-In the case of wing coloration, the unexpected shades may be difficult to see when the bird's wings are folded, but can be very obvious in flight.
+These are smaller, petite ducks and are characterized by short necks and short tails.
+They are dimorphic birds, and males have brightly marked, distinctive plumage that often includes unusual color swathes or patches on the head, wings, or face.
+In the case of wing coloration, the unexpected shades may be difficult to see when the bird's wings are folded, but colorful speculums can be very obvious in flight.
 Females are more camouflaged with muted, earth tone colors, which serves as protection while they are nesting or caring for young ducklings.

-All teal are found in the scientific genus Anas and belong to the family Anatidae with other ducks, geese and swans.
+All teal are found in the scientific genus Anas and belong to the family Anatidae with other ducks, geese, and swans.
 There are more than 20 species of teal throughout the world, though it is possible that similar dabbling duck species may be reclassified or different teal could be split or lumped into additional species in the future, therefore increasing the number of unique teal species.
-In many areas where only one teal species predominates, the birds may simply be referred to as teal rather than by their full names, though that can be confusing to birders who have more specific listing preferences, however, or who may travel to different areas and see different species of teal.
+In many areas where only one teal species predominates, the birds may simply be referred to as teal rather than by their full names.
+That use of common names can be confusing to birders who have more specific listing preferences, however, or who may travel to different areas and see different species of teal.

 - Andaman Teal (Anas albogularis)